serai-dex/serai/docs/processor/Multisig Rotation.md

    otherwise have a `Batch` created.

-3) The prior multisig continues handling `Batch`s and `Burn`s for `CONFIRMATIONS + 2` blocks after the "activation block".
+3) The prior multisig continues handling `Batch`s and `Burn`s for `CONFIRMATIONS` blocks, plus 10 minutes, after the "activation block".

    The first `CONFIRMATIONS` blocks is due to the fact the new multisig shouldn't actually be sent coins during this period, making it irrelevant.
-   If coins are prematurely sent to the new multisig, they're artificially delayed until the end of the `CONFIRMATIONS + 2` blocks.
+   If coins are prematurely sent to the new multisig, they're artificially delayed until the end of the `CONFIRMATIONS` blocks plus 10 minutes period.
    This prevents an adversary from minting Serai tokens using coins in the new multisig, yet then burning them to drain the prior multisig, creating a lack of liquidity for several blocks.

-   The reason for the `+ 2` is to provide grace to honest UIs.
+   The reason for the 10 minutes is to provide grace to honest UIs.
 Since UIs will wait until Serai confirms the "activation block" for keys before sending to them, which will take `CONFIRMATIONS` blocks plus some latency, UIs would make transactions to the prior multisig past the end of this period if it was `CONFIRMATIONS` alone.
 Since the next period is `CONFIRMATIONS` blocks, which is how long transactions take to confirm, transactions made past the end of this period would only received after the next period.
 After the next period, the prior multisig adds fees and a delay to all received funds (as it forwards the funds from itself to the new multisig).
-A `+ 2` provides grace for latency.
+The 10 minutes provides grace for latency.

-   The `+ 2` also opens the aforementioned liquidity draining attack, unfortunately, yet only for a brief moment only when a rotation occurs.
+   The 10 minutes is a delay on anyone who immediately transitions to the new multisig, in a no latency environment, yet the delay is preferable to fees from forwarding.
+It also should be less than 10 minutes thanks to various latencies.

 4) The prior multisig continues handling `Batch`s and `Burn`s for another `CONFIRMATIONS` blocks.